Emaratilicious/PHPLeague-for-WP/readme.txt

 * The League's table and fixtures can be published via your posts/pages
 * Manage as many leagues as you want, no limitations
 * Manage as many clubs as you want, no limitations
+* Manage as many players as you want, no limitations
 * A very powerful and nice backend to simplify your life
 * A clean (un)installer developed in order to keep your database secure and safe